oschrenk/notes/jax-ws.markdown

 #### Service Endpoint

 Annotating a class with `javax.jws.WebService` defines it as a web service end point.
-You may ecplitly implement the `endPointInterface` but normally you can depend on the implicit implementation.
+You may explicitly implement the `endPointInterface` but normally you can depend on the implicit implementation.

 You use the endpoint implementation and the `wsgen` tool to generate the web service artifacts and stubs.